Julius Francis: Experienced pro

-In June, Francis was back, outpointing the hard hitting Zambian Joseph Chingangu in London for the Commonwealth title, and in September retained his Commonwealth title and won the vacant British title with a 6th-round knockout of Garry Delaney in Northern Ireland.
+In June, Francis was back, outpointing the hard hitting Zambian Joseph Chingangu in London for the Commonwealth title, and in September retained his Commonwealth title and won the vacant British title with a sixth-round knockout of Garry Delaney in Northern Ireland.

-His manager Frank Maloney was unsuccessful in attempting to move Francis up in 1998, as he was outpointed in Germany by local icon Axel Schulz in a European title eliminator, and a second visit to German shores saw him decked three times and stopped in the second round by giant Ukrainian Vitali Klitschko.
+His manager Kellie Maloney was unsuccessful in attempting to move Francis up in 1998, as he was outpointed in Germany by local icon Axel Schulz in a European title eliminator, and a second visit to German shores saw him decked three times and stopped in the second round by giant Ukrainian Vitali Klitschko.
 Klitschko would go on to win the World Heavyweight title.

 In 1999, Francis was back and enjoyed the best form of his career.
-In January, he defended his British and Commonwealth titles against the flamboyant, hard hitting and highly rated prospect Pelé Reid, who was 13-0 (13 knockouts) and favoured to beat Francis.
-Francis took Reid apart in 3 one-sided rounds.
+In January, he defended his British and Commonwealth titles against the flamboyant, hard hitting and highly rated prospect Pelé Reid, who was 13–0 (13 knockouts) and favoured to beat Francis.
+Francis beat Reid in three rounds by knockout.

-In April, he was again the underdog as he defended against another highly rated prospect, this time Frank Warren's undefeated Danny Williams, who was 15-0 (12 knockouts).
+In April, he was again the underdog as he defended against another highly rated prospect, this time Frank Warren's undefeated Danny Williams, who was 15–0 (12 knockouts).
 Francis used all his smarts to widely outpoint the "Brixton Bomber".
 This win gave Francis the coveted Lonsdale Belt outright as he had now won three British title fights.

-In June, he enjoyed the sweetest victory of his career as he outpointed former conqueror Scott Welch who was 22-3 (17 knockouts).
+In June, he enjoyed the sweetest victory of his career as he outpointed former conqueror Scott Welch who was 22–3 (17 knockouts).
 He would vacate his Commonwealth title later in the year to set up the biggest fight of his career.
-At the age of 35, Francis got a shot at visiting iconic ex-champ Mike Tyson, in Manchester in January 2000.
+At the age of 35, Francis got a shot at visiting ex-champ Mike Tyson, in Manchester in January 2000.
 Francis was decked five times and lost in two rounds, although enjoyed the biggest payday of his career (around £350,000).
 The certainty of his defeat can be gauged by the fact that The Mirror, a national newspaper in the UK, had paid £20,000 for an advert on the soles of Francis's shoes.
-Less than two months later, a disinterested Francis was back in the ring and lost his British title on a close decision to Michael Holden, whom he had already beaten.
+Less than two months later, an uninterested Francis was back in the ring and lost his British title on a close decision to Michael Holden, whom he had already beaten.
 Holden would later vacate the title due to injury.

 In 2001, Francis returned to complete his trilogy with Holden, outpointing him over 12 rounds, and setting up a July rematch with Danny Williams, who was now #1 in the UK, world rated, and held the British and Commonwealth titles.
-Francis failed to repeat his earlier win, losing in the 4th round due to a swollen eye.
+Francis failed to repeat his earlier win, losing in the fourth round due to a swollen eye.

 He would resurface in September 2002 in Denmark, scoring an upset over undefeated Steffen Nielsen, who he knocked out in 6.
-This earned him a European title shot in Germany against the Turk Sinan Samil Sam, who had just crushed Danny Williams in 6 rounds.
-Francis appeared to make little effort, quitting in the 7th round from body shots.
+This earned him a European title shot in Germany against the Turk Sinan Samil Sam, who had just crushed Danny Williams in six rounds.
+Francis appeared to make little effort, quitting in the seventh round from body shots.